dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 When the user performs a search within Solution Explorer, it is unlikly that the entire dependency graph has been materialised.
 Therefore, in order to search we need an additional mechanism that doesn't rely on materialised items.

-Extensions that add transitive dependencies to the tree via the above items/relations should also implement `IDependenciesTreeSearchProvider` to support search in Solution Explorer.
+Extensions that add transitive dependencies to the tree via the above items/relations should also implement [`IDependenciesTreeSearchProvider`][IDependenciesTreeSearchProvider] to support search in Solution Explorer.
 The implementation should look at the underlying data source and produce any items that match the user's search.

-Each search operation runs with an `IDependenciesTreeProjectSearchContext` which exposes a `CancellationToken`, the `UnconfiguredProject`, and allows creating a per-target `IDependenciesTreeProjectTargetSearchContext` via which results may be submitted.
+Each search operation runs with an [`IDependenciesTreeProjectSearchContext`][IDependenciesTreeProjectSearchContext] which exposes a `CancellationToken`, the `UnconfiguredProject`, and allows creating a per-target [`IDependenciesTreeProjectTargetSearchContext`][IDependenciesTreeProjectTargetSearchContext] via which results may be submitted.

 Implementations should check for cancellation periodically, as a modification to the user's search string or reaching the maximum number of results will both result in cancellation.